What is a keyword?

 Many SEO marketers make the same mistakes with the Keyword Research:

-Basically, the SEO should Keyword-Research should be a constantly evolving part of your job as a marketer.
+Basically, the SEO should Keyword-Research should be an ever-evolving part of your job as a marketer.
 Old ones need to be re-evaluated regularly, and high-volume keywords can often be usefully replaced or supplemented with longer, more specific phrases that engage not just every visitor, but just the right visitors.

 Furthermore, diversification is necessary.
 It is true that diversity is a key word in the Keyword-world.
 You won't stand out if you use the same keywords as your competitors.
 Always keep an eye on: Who else is using your keywords?
 And how do you stand out from the rest?